-Prague, Czech Republic – Recent protests by far-right voters and Kotleba supporters against the COVID-19 restrictions in Bratislava, along with polls suggesting that less than one-fourth of Slovaks would agree to get vaccinated against the coronavirus, reveal that the scourge of widespread disinformation and the spread of conspiracy theories are neither harmless nor benign, but may very well have fatal consequences in this highly unusual day and age.
+Prague, Czech Republic – Recent protests by far-right voters and Kotleba supporters against the COVID-19 restrictions in Slovakia, along with polls suggesting that less than one-fourth of Slovaks would agree to get vaccinated against the coronavirus, reveal that the scourge of widespread disinformation and the spread of conspiracy theories are neither harmless nor benign, but may very well have fatal consequences in this highly unusual day and age.

 A violation of fundamental rights?